hbarrocas/cuatro/README.md

 As for the sounds, I have no information to where these came from.

-As an exercise of independence, there are tools to create all of the above.
+For independence's sake, I will try to recreate all the above mentioned media (fonts and sounds) with free-software tools.
 Don't think I will? - Stay tuned.

 That's all - Enjoy